Leannelb/goals/think-and-grow-rich.md

 - give everything your full attention
 - working towards the goal, chipping away is all that needs to be done.

+- do not put negative pressure on yourself
+- there is time FOR EVERYTING leanne
+- when you study, do not rush, just focus. enjoy your breaks and spend it witth the people you love